Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

 \citet{abdulkadiroglu2017impact} study the impact of attending a ``Grade A school'' (one that receives grade A on the school district's report card for school quality) in New York City versus attending a non-Grade A school.
 While we do not have access to their data, \citet{abdulkadiroglu2017impact} (Appendix Figure D.1) report that about 9,000 students out of 32,866 students have local propensity scores exactly equal to $1/2$, under their bandwidth choice $h_N$.
-This means that these students are solely subjected to RD variation between the treatment schools $S_1$ (Grade A schools in New York City) and the control schools.
+This means that these students are solely subject to RD variation between the treatment schools $S_1$ (Grade A schools in New York City) and the control schools.
 Correspondingly, these individuals would be \emph{definitely subjected} according to \cref{defn:diagnostic}.
 Thus, this puts a lower bound of about $9,000/32,866\approx 0.3$ on $\underline p_{\text{RD}}$ for their empirical application.\footnote{$9,000/32,866\approx 0.3$ would be the weight on these observations if every observation were weighted equally.
-Since the specification \eqref{eq:ols_spec} weighs students proportionally to $(1-\psi)\psi$, those with propensity score at exactly $1/2$ receive the highest weights.
+Since the specification (\cref{eq:ols_spec}) weighs students proportionally to $(1-\psi)\psi$, those with propensity score at exactly $1/2$ receive the highest weights.
 Thus, in this case, 0.3 serves as a lower bound.} Assuming that the bias term is sufficiently small, we may conclude that \citet{abdulkadiroglu2017impact} estimate aggregations of aTEs that put nontrivial weight on the RD-driven aTEs.

-In general---though especially when $\bar p_{\text{RD}}, \underline p_{\text{RD}}$ imply unreasonably small weight on the RD-driven aTEs---researchers may wish to unpack heterogeneity further and isolate aTEs that are driven by RD variation.
+In general---though especially when $\bar p_{\text{RD}}, \underline p_{\text{RD}}$ imply unreasonably small weight on the RD-driven aTEs---researchers may wish to unpack heterogeneity further and isolate aTEs that are driven by RD variation, along the lines in \cref{sec:nonstoch}.
 If researchers have in mind weights for an aggregate treatment effect that they prefer, they can also aggregate these finer treatment effects manually.
-The next section discusses estimation and inference for maximal aggregations of RD-driven atomic treatment effects between two schools.
-We close this section with three miscellaneous discussions.
+The next section discusses estimation and inference for maximal aggregations atomic treatment effects between two schools (\cref{eq:maximal}).